 Rethink What You Drink

-** If you have acid reflux (GERD)tell your dentist or dental professional, as this can also cause dental erosion and you should be on a fluoride **
+** If you have acid reflux (GERD) please let us know as this can also cause dental erosion and you could benefit from fluoride

 What are the alternatives?

 reduce the size of the drink

 Calorie free flavored water

 Brew tea pH 7.2 or coffee pH 5.5- with NO or very little sugar

 Don’t stock it in the house Choose beverages with low or no calories,

 Infuse water with cucumber or fruits

 Home carbonating system- the flavors contain less sugar, calories, carbohydrates, and sodium and do NOT contain high- fructose corn syrup.

 More about sugar content in drinks check out www.sugarstacks.com